 A couple of years ago I was gifted my first lotion bar from a fellow knitter named Karen.
 It was such a sweet and thoughtful gift and at the time I had no idea just how much I would fall in love with this hand care option.
+I’ve found this to be the best crafter’s dry hand solution.

 Many of us can develop rough skin since we put our hands to work creating beautiful pieces with a variety of fibers.
 Like many crafters, I tried so many options.
 Most of the lotions I would use looked something like this: